kent-stephen/Sumalinog_FuzzyLogic/README.md

 ## Summary

-This is a simple Fuzzy Logic System that deals with how fast a car should run with respect to the car in front of it.
+This is a simple Fuzzy Logic System that deals with how fast a car should run with respect to the car in front of it with the help of the DotFuzzy library.
 The following are the rules that are used to determine its speed:

 1. IF (DISTANCE IS Close) AND (SPEED IS Slow)  THEN CARSPEED IS Slow
 2. IF (DISTANCE IS Close) AND (SPEED IS Medium)  THEN CARSPEED IS Slow